- Why do Dachshunds sleep so much?

-There are four stages in a dog’s life: puppy, adolescence, adulthood, and senior.
+There are three stages in a dog’s life: puppy, adulthood, and senior.
 Each stage varies in length depending on what breed the dog is.
-Dachshunds are considered puppies from birth to six months old, adolescents at 6 months to 1 year and a half, adults between 1 year to 5 years, and seniors from 5 to 6 years onwards.
+Dachshunds are considered puppies from birth to 1 year, adults between 1 year to 5 years, and seniors from 5 to 6 years onwards.

 It’s not strange to see your puppies sleeping for at least 20 hours a day.
 Dachshund puppies will need to spend most of their energy growing up, after all.
-Of course, when they are awake for a short period of time, they are generally very active.
+Of course, when they are awake for a short period, they are generally very active.

 This is because their metabolism will start slowing down, which is pretty much part of the course of growing old.
 Senior Dachshunds tend to eat less as well, so they become less energetic and will start gaining pounds at this stage.

 Their Natural Tendencies

-Dachshunds were originally bred as hunting dogs, specifically for tracking and chasing down smaller prey, such as badgers, rabbits, and mice.
+Dachshunds were originally bred as hunting dogs, specifically for tracking and chasing down smaller prey, such as badgers, rabbits, and foxes.
 This is a very labor-intensive task, usually involving a lot of running and digging into burrows.

 This is why, if you’ve been observant of your dog’s habits, you’ll notice dachshunds would have short bursts of energy whenever they’re awake but are very easy to tire out.
 They would often take multiple naps throughout the day as well.

 Their Daily Activities

 Because dachshunds are being kept more as house pets rather than hunting or tracking dogs, then they tend to live less active lives, which ultimately gives them nothing to do other than sleep.

 If you feel like your dog could be a little more active during the day, then there are a few things you can do to help them out.
-Click Here To Read This Related Post: Why Do Dachshunds Like to Burrow Under Blankets?

 Let Them Out Before Bedtime